On the Exponential decay for Compressible Navier-Stokes-Korteweg equations with a Drag Term: Assumptions and main result

-0.3cm {\bf Main objectives of the paper.} Denoting by $r$ the mean value of $\rho$ on $\Omega$ {\it i.e.} $r=\into \rho \,dx$, the goal is to show that a global weak solution $(\rho,u)$ in the sense of Definition \ref{defweak1} with $p(\rho)= a\rho^\gamma$ with $\gamma\ge 1$ and the shear and bulk viscosities satisfying \eqref{regmu}--\eqref{BDrelation} and \eqref{condalphamu}--\eqref{condbeta2mu} is exponentially decaying in time to $(r,0)$.
-To obtain such a result we use the augmented formulation of the system introduced by \cite{BrDeZa} and we use a relative entropy entropy version of the $\kappa$ entropy.
-More precisely, the goal is to prove the following result: \begin{theorem} Let $(\rho,u)$ be a global weak solution of the compressible Navier-Stokes-Korteweg System in the sense of Definition {\rm \ref{defweak1}} with $p(\rho)= a\rho^\gamma$ with $\gamma\ge 1$ and the shear and bulk viscosities satisfying \eqref{regmu}--\eqref{BDrelation} and \eqref{condalphamu}--\eqref{condbeta2mu} then defining
+As mention before, denoting by $r$ the mean value of $\rho$ on $\Omega$, the goal is to show that a global weak solution $(\rho,u)$ in the sense of Definition \ref{defweak1} with $p(\rho)= a \, \rho^\gamma$ with $\gamma\ge 1$ and the shear and bulk viscosities satisfying \eqref{BDrelation}--\eqref{regmu} and \eqref{condalphamu}--\eqref{condbeta1mu} is exponentially decaying in time to $(r,0)$.
+More precisely, the goal is to prove the following result: \begin{theorem} Let $(\rho,u)$ be a global weak solution of the compressible Navier-Stokes-Korteweg System in the sense of Definition {\rm \ref{defweak1}} with $p(\rho)= a \, \rho^\gamma$ with $\gamma\ge 1$ and the shear and bulk viscosities satisfying \eqref{BDrelation}--\eqref{regmu} and \eqref{condalphamu}--\eqref{condbeta1mu}.
+We define the relative entropy